-- 1) Select a path with one of the Selection tools - 2) Go to the bottom of the Tool pallet - 3) Instead of Background and Foreground color, Illustrator give you Stroke and Fill.
-You can double-click on either to set the color, just like in Photoshop.
+- 1) Select a path with one of the Selection tools - 2) Go to the bottom of the Tool pallet - 3) Instead of Background and Foreground color, Illustrator give you Stroke (the border of the shape) and Fill (the inside of the shape).
+You can double-click on them to set their color, just like in Photoshop.
 You can set the Stroke or Fill to None by clicking on the symbol with the red strike through it.
 You can set the weight of the Stroke by going to Window > Stroke.
-If the Stroke is set to a color of None (red stroke through it) it will have a weight of zero. - 4) To reverse fill and stroke colors, click on the double arrow next to the fill and stroke boxes.
+If the Stroke is set to a color of None (red stroke through it) it will have a thickness (or weight) of zero. - 4) To reverse fill and stroke colors, click on the double arrow next to the fill and stroke boxes.
 To return to the default black stroke and white fill, click on the small black and white boxes under the large stroke and fill boxes.